Chart Color Schemes

 Belmont faces significant health challenges, according to AreaSearch's assessment.

 Mortality rates and chronic condition prevalence are substantial across both younger and older age groups.
-Private health cover stands at approximately 52% of the total population (~3,904 people), slightly higher than the average SA2 area.
-The most prevalent medical conditions are arthritis (12.0%) and mental health issues (10.0%).
-Conversely, 58.2% of residents report having no medical ailments, compared to 63.3% across Rest of NSW.
-Working-age individuals face notable health challenges due to elevated chronic condition rates.
-Belmont has a higher proportion of seniors aged 65 and over (27.8%, or 2,081 people), compared to Rest of NSW at 23.4%.
-Health outcomes among seniors present some challenges but align with national rankings for the general population.
+The rate of private health cover is approximately 52% of the total population (~3,904 people), slightly higher than the average SA2 area.
+The most common medical conditions are arthritis (12.0%) and mental health issues (10.0%).
+Conversely, 58.2% of residents report no medical ailments, compared to 63.3% across Regional NSW.
+The working-age population faces notable health challenges due to elevated chronic condition rates.
+Belmont has a higher proportion of seniors aged 65 and over at 28.3% (2,118 people), compared to 23.4% in Regional NSW.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health